- MCFB held a tractor safety and harvest safety training in partnership with Nationwide Insurance, Garton Tractor and Chevalier Vineyard Management.

-- Met with North Coast Regional Water Quality Control Board staff and submitted comments regarding concerns related to the draft action plan for the Russian River Pathogen TMDL.
+- Submitted written and oral comments to the North Coast Regional Water Quality Control Board regarding concerns related to the draft action plan for the Russian River Pathogen TMDL.

 “I saved 25% on a battery I purchased using the Farm Bureau discount.
 With all the parts needed to maintain my equipment, my membership will be paid for in no time!”Member since 1981